Welcome to the City of Nelson

 Here on the shores of Kootenay Lake you'll find a world-class recreational playground in a pristine setting, with all the comforts of urban amenities.

 Nelson sits on the West Arm of Kootenay Lake, nestled in the rugged Selkirk Mountains of southeastern British Columbia.
 We are located in the beautiful West Kootenay region, halfway between Vancouver and Calgary.
 Nelson is within a 30 minute drive from the City of Castlegar and one hour from the City of Trail.
 For more details see our location on Google Maps.

 Nelson is an attraction in itself: a beautiful, bustling community tucked into the lush Selkirk Mountains.
 There is plenty of tranquility here and lots of action, too.
 Whether you're here for relaxation or adventure, be revitalized.
 Some come for a visit and never leave; such is the power of this extraordinary town.
 Those who do leave, leave inspired.
 Nelson is so extraordinary because it compromises nothing-we really do have it all.
 The city is more than the sum of its individual attractions, though they are quite impressive in themselves.
 The rolling Selkirk Mountains set against the West Arm of Kootenay Lake offer scenery that defies comparison.
 Thanks to the mild climate, you can ski without freezing in the winter and fish without scorching in the summer.
 This makes Nelson a paradise for outdoor sports enthusiasts.
 The terrain and abundant snow make for amazing skiing, snowboarding, snowmobiling and snowshoeing in the winter.
 As the snow melts away in the spring, the landscape becomes a mecca for golfing, hiking, fishing, climbing, mountain biking and bird watching.
-See the Nelson & District Chamber of Commerce website for more details.
+See the Nelson & District Chamber of Commerce website or the Nelson Kootenay Lake website for more details.